-Here is how extra virgin olive oil is made in our oil mills now.
+Let's delve into how extra virgin olive oil is made in Nudo farmers' oil mills today.